bips-hb/innsight/cran-comments.md

 #### R CMD check results

-There were no errors, warnings or notes.
+There were no errors, warnings or notes (only the already mentioned note on the DOI).